39th National Film Awards: Silver Lotus Award

+Citation: For his work in directing the film.
+The film is a sincere maiden effort in focussing attention on the significant contribution of ragpickers of a metropolis in minimising the treat to the environment from the junk of a consumerist society.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Kamleshwar was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: